Fingering (music): Piano

+Piano Fingering Chart

+A clear, well‑structured fingering chart accelerates the learning process by making finger positions instantly readable.
+It helps learners avoid common mistakes and greatly reduces the frustration many beginners face when learning a new instrument.

 History

 Johann Sebastian Bach introduced an innovation in fingering for the organ and the clavier.
 (Note: A similar, although according to Bach's son Carl Philipp Emanuel Bach less radical, innovation was introduced by François Couperin, at roughly the same time in 1716, in his book L'art de toucher le clavecin.)
 Prior to Bach, playing rarely involved the thumb.
 Bach's new fingering retained many features of the conventional fingering up until that point, including the passing of one finger under or over another (Note: Playing many of Bach's works requires pass-over / pass-under fingering, especially passing the third finger over the fourth or the fourth finger over the fifth.) but introduced the far greater use of the thumb.
 Modern fingering also uses the thumb to a similar extent, and involves the passing of the thumb under the other fingers, but does not, as Bach's did, generally involve the passing of any other fingers over or under one another.